opf/openproject/help/user-guide/project-overview.md

 Also, you can add text widgets, to add custom texts, links and other information to your overview page.

+Open the project overview by navigating to **Overview** in the project menu on the left.

 ![project overview](image-20191112132919003.png)